fishcus/KAP-manual/en/model/segment_manage.en.md

 ## Cube and Segment Management

-### Cube Managment
+### Cube Management

 Visit Cube Management Page

-Users can enter Cube Management page with follwing steps.
+Users can enter Cube Management page with the following steps.

 Step 1.
 Log in to the product web UI and switch to a specific project.